hashim371/JobResumer-Pro/README.md

     *   `NEXT_PUBLIC_FIREBASE_APP_ID`
     *   `NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID`
     *   `GEMINI_API_KEY`
-3. For each variable, enter the name and the corresponding value from your local `.env` file.
-4. Click **"Deploy"**.
+3. Click **"Deploy"**.
 Vercel will build and deploy your application.
 Any future pushes to your `main` branch on GitHub will automatically trigger a new deployment.

 ---